What is Node.js? Features and How it Works?

 Why Developers Choose Node.js?

-Node.js is much more than a simple backend framework.
-It’s a powerful JavaScript runtime focused on performance and scalability.
-Here are the top features of Node.js that have made it popular among developers!
+Node.js is so much more than a backend framework.
+It is a JavaScript runtime that can process with performance and scale.
+Here are some features of Node.js that are making it a favorite with developers!

 Single-Threaded Event Loop